K2/Reloc/README.md

 dnx commands
 Error: Unable to load application or execute command 'commands'.
 Available commands: Reloc, Extract.
 ```
-Not all of our routines have been optimized but as you can see below, pretty
+Not all of our routines are optimized yet, it seems like the async IO in coreclr
+is doing really well, as you can see below, pretty
-respectiable performance for non-native code _nearly 3500 read/writes in less
+respectable performance for non-native code _nearly 3500 read/writes in less
 than 13 seconds_.

 ### Example: **dnx run Extract c:\windows\system32 d:\temp\test**